MJingv/gogogo/dic2.md

 attraction
 ---

-- what does mature attraction look like in real life
+- what does *mutual* attraction look like in real life
-- if you're attracted to someone then you're wondering if the feeling is mature where give you more clearity
+- if you're attracted to someone *and* you're wondering if the feeling is *mutual* *we're here to* give you more *clarity*
 - no1.direction
 - when you think about the attraction you may picture the obvious indicators like lots of eye contract or smiling often
-- but did you know that the direction your crushes facing could be indicator of mature attraction as well
+- but did you know that the direction your crushes *is* facing could be indicator of *mutual* attraction as well
-- in the article published in up journey ab circle psychologist therapist at mind by design,says that if your body are facing each other or if you turn towards one than other often, it's a sign that you're both to each other
+- in the article published *on* up journey ab *psychotherapist and clinical director*  at mind by design,says that if your bodies are facing each other or if you're turning towards one *another*  often, it's a sign that you're both to each other
-- the reason for this is explained article published in psychology today by doc rg ,he pointed out that facing the same direction in someone shows you're been inviting
+- the reason for this is *explained* in an article published in psychology today by doc rg ,he pointed out that facing the same direction *as* someone shows you're been inviting
-- and he encourages other person to connect with you is also a good indicator that they trust you
+- and *it* *encourages* the other person to connect with you, it's also a good indicator that they trust you
-- try to say if you know the sign body language ,the next time you watch the *bachelor* or 90 feonce
+- try to *see* if you *notice* the sign in body language ,the next time you watch the *bachelor* or 90 *day* *fiance*
 - no2.mirroring
-- mirroring also known as mimmecle is strongly associate with attraction
+- mirroring also known as *mimicry* is strongly associated with attraction
-- according to a study published by ma collage,when you're around your crush,try and pay attention to their movements and compare them to yours
+- according to a study published by ma collage,when you're around your crush,try *paying* attention to their movements and compare them to yours
-- if you find that you attend to namagate postures, expressions,leaving the ways of speaking ,then you're feeling them just by mature
+- if you find that you *tend* to *mimic* each other's postures, expressions,*even ways* of speaking ,then you're feeling for them just *might be*  *mutual*
-- m and collage highlight that marry or manigrate isn't a fe behavior meaning the standary build stronger relationship with someone
+- m and collage highlight that *mirroring* or *mimicry* *is* a *affiliative* behavior meaning *it's done to*  build stronger relationship with someone
-- in other words, your crush may mix you order to that you like them and former close your bond
+- in other words, your crush *mimics* you *in order to* get you to like them and *form* a *closer* bond
 - however,mirroring isn't always intentional ,it can be subconscious changes in the body language that helps people build trust and former relationships
-- so keep look out for this cue when you're crush ,they may not even be aware when you're doing it
+- so keep a lookout for this cue in your crush ,they may not even be aware when you're doing it
 - no3.excuse,excuse
-- imaging your collage doing,hang out the campus with your crush and some friends
+- imaging your collage *students* ,hanging out on campus with your crush and some friends
 - you tell everyone that you have to go to the class ,your crush says ,hi,my class is that way too
 - why don't we just walk together
-- is that just from the justure or could they be making any excuse to hang out with you
+- is that just *a friend gesture* or could they be making *an* excuse to hang out with you
-- because the feeling is mature, well wonder the situations like this aren't enough to tell if you become the partner then you find your crush consistently make excuses,talk to you or spend time with you and you do the same,then your attractions to them could be mature
+- because the feeling is *mutual*, *while* *one or two*  situations like this aren't enough to tell if  *it* become the *pattern* and you find your crush *constantly* making excuses to talk to you or spend time with you and you do the same,then your attractions for them could be *mutual*
-- according to 2018 study published in psychology beloten ,direct body language like be facing close to one other, hang out more,or talking to each other more often than you do to others is more strongly relate to attraction then in direct behaviors like mimigra
+- according to 2018 study published in psychology *bulletin* ,direct body language like *being* *psysically* close to one another, hanging out more,or talking to each other more often than you do with others is more strongly relate to attraction than *indirect* behaviors like *mimicry*
-- turn out , it's just might be easier than you think to tell if you're mature connection with someone
+- turns out , it just might be easier than you think to tell if you have a mutual connection with someone
 - no4.*pheromones*
-- have you ever wonder what cost people to be attracted to each other right away and experience loved for side
+- have you ever wonder what *causes* people to be attracted to each other right away and experience love at first sight
-- according to better help ,this instance chemenstary us happens because of pheromone
+- according to better help ,this instance *chemistry* usually happens because of pheromones
-- pheromone are chemecal that we detact through our sense of smell
+- pheromone are *chemicals* that we *detect* through our sense of smell
-- they influence both sexual behavior and rose which play a big role in the attraction
+- they influence both sexual behavior and *arousal* which play a big role in the attraction
-- depending on your genetic makeup,your pheromone can make you at to certain people
+- depending on your genetic makeup,your pheromone can make you more attractive to certain people
-- in the class t-shirt study conducted by wc and collage in 1995, research had man worth the same t-shirt for 2 nights with or other artificial sense
+- in the class t-shirt study conducted by wc and collage in 1995, research had *men* *wear* the same t-shirt for 2 nights *in a row* with *no deodorant or* other artificial *scents*
-- than they asked woman to read how each t-shirts smell and found that woman prefer the sand of t-shirts warm by man who is mhc gene ,differ from theirs
+- than they asked woman to *rate* how each t-shirts smells and found that woman prefered the *scent* of t-shirts *worn* by men *whose* mhc gene ,differ from theirs
-- according to bbs, that the msh gene is also known as a muse system gene
+- according to bbs, that the msh gene is also known as a *immune* system gene
-- if two people who have very differ amuse system , start family together,their kids would have genetic advantage
+- if two people who have very different *immune* system , start a family together,their kids would have genetic advantage
-- because they would like be able to fight out more types of disice affectively,they take away from scientific perspective ,pheromone can help to tell you whether you crush are good match for you or not
+- because they would like be able to fight *off* more types of *diseases* *effectively*,the takeaway from scientific perspective ,pheromone can help to tell you whether your crush is a good match for you or not
-- if someone compliment you and how you smell and you like their sign too,this is a good sign that your mature attracted to each other or release on by a logic level
+- if someone complimnets you on and how you smell and you like their *scent* too,this is a good sign that you're *mutual* attracted to each other or *build least* on a biologic level